Sakitsu Church: History

 In 1569 the small fishing village of Sakitsu was visited by Portuguese missionary Luis de Almeida.
 In 1596 when Toyotomi Hideyoshi banned Christianity in Japan much of the local population had already been converted to the Catholic Church.
 Despite the ban many residents of Sakitsu continued practicing their faith in secret.
 During the sixteenth century many of Sakitsu's residence started using everyday household items for Christian worship instead of Christian devotional objects during the 16th century Sakitsu became the center of Hidden Christians in Amakusa.
 The first church in Sakitsu opened in 1888 but the church was renovated and moved to its current location in 1934.
 French missionary, Augustin Halbout funded the renovation and purchased the premises of the former village head man as land for the new church.

 In 2018 it was inscribed as a Unesco World Heritage Site as part of the Hidden Christian Sites in the Nagasaki.
-Both Sakitsu Church and the surronding village of Sakitsu were inscribed due to preserving a distinctive religious tradition nurtured by Hidden Christians.
+Both Sakitsu Church and the surrounding village of Sakitsu were inscribed due to preserving a distinctive religious tradition nurtured by Hidden Christians.

 Architecture

 Sakitsu Church was built with a Gothic design.
 The design was done by Tetsukawa Yosuke and it was constructed using wood and concrete.
 High steeples jut from the church's roof and its interior has tatami flooring.
-The alter of the church was placed at the former site of a fumi-e (a picture of a Christian figure to be stepped upon by suspected Christians).
+The altar of the church was placed at the former site of a fumi-e (a picture of a Christian figure to be stepped upon by suspected Christians).